 - The amount of capital employed.

-Because, as Trustees, you don't want to breach the sole purpose test (providing retirement benefits to members).
-If you do, you run the risk of losing the concessional tax treatment given to SMSFs.
+Because you don't want to violate the sole purpose test as Trustees (providing retirement benefits to members).
+You run the risk of losing the tax breaks offered to SMSFs if you do.

 Is share trading etc. "carrying on a business"?